 - you can also buy a black-and-white color wheel to learn color mixing

-- to learn what colors contrasting with each other
+- to learn what colors contrast with each other

 A color wheel is normally easy to find and purchase in every art shop or online.